andreamoro-git/BM-Spatial-SIR/README.md

 Data Availability and Provenance Statements
 -------------------------------------------

 - Data used for the model calibration is downloaded from the Italian government github web site https://github.com/pcm-dpc/COVID-19 and analyzed using Stata.
 The code in stata/importdata.do downloads the raw data and creates a moving average of growth rates of infections in the Lombardy region, saved in input/drlombardia5.txt.
-A copy of the original file downloaded on 12/16/2020 is saved in csv format in stata/rawdata.csv
+A copy of the original source data file downloaded on 12/16/2020 is saved in csv format in stata/rawdata.csv

 ### Statement about Rights